Stability of Minkowski space and polyhomogeneity of the metric: Proof of global stability

 We can also solve towards the past: Lemma~\ref{LemmaPf0} produces a solution $g$ of Einstein's equation in the gauge $\Ups(g;g_m)=0$ in a full neighborhood of $\{t=0\}$, and we can then use the time-reversed analogue of Theorem~\ref{ThmPf} for solving backwards in time, obtaining a global solution $g$ on $\R^4$.
 Note here that by construction, the background metric $g_m$ is invariant under the time reversal map $\iota\colon t\mapsto -t$ on $\R^4$, hence the gauge conditions of the future and past solutions match.
 To describe the behavior of $g$ on a compact space, as illustrated in Figure~\ref{FigIBaby}, let us denote by ${}_m\ol{\R^4}$ the compactification defined like ${}^m\ol{\R^4}$ in \S\ref{SsCptA} but with $t$ replaced by $-t$ everywhere.
 Thus, $\iota$ induces diffeomorphisms ${}^m\ol{\R^4}\cong{}_m\ol{\R^4}$; denote by $S^-$ the image of $S^+$.
 The identity map on $\R^4$ induces an identification of the interiors of ${}^m\ol{\R^4}$ and ${}_m\ol{\R^4}$ which extends to be polyhomogeneous of class $\cA_\phg^{\cE_{\rm log}}$ on the maximal domain of existence by a simple variant of Lemma~\ref{LemmaCptAComp}.
-We then define the compact topological space ${}^m_m\ol{\R^4}$ to be the union of ${}^m\ol{\R^4}$ and ${}_m\ol{\R^4}$ quotiented out by this identification; this is thus a manifold of class $\cA_\phg^{\cE_{\rm log}}$, and in fact of class $\CI$ away from $\pa{}^m\ol{\R^4}\cap\pa{}_m\ol{\R^4}$, hence in particular near $S^\pm$ as well as near ${}^m\beta({}^m i^+)$ and its image under $\iota$.
-Therefore,
+We then define the compact topological space ${}^m_m\ol{\R^4}$ to be the union of ${}^m\ol{\R^4}$ and ${}_m\ol{\R^4}$ quotiented out by this identification; this is thus a manifold of class $\cA_\phg^{\cE_{\rm log}}$, and in fact of class $\CI$ away from $\pa{}^m\ol{\R^4}\cap\pa{}_m\ol{\R^4}$, hence in particular near $S^\pm$ as well as near ${}^m\beta({}^m I^+)$ and its image under $\iota$.
+Define the blown-up space

-is a polyhomogeneous manifold, covered by the two smooth manifolds ${}^m\!M'$ and ${}_m M':=[{}_m\ol{\R^4};S^-]$, and with interior naturally diffeomorphic to $\R^4_{t,x}$.
-We denote its boundary hypersurfaces by $\scri^\pm$ and $i^\pm$ in the obvious manner, see Figure~\ref{FigIBaby}, and $i^0$ is the closure of the remaining part of the boundary.
-In view of the isomorphism~\eqref{EqCptACompHb}, weighted b-Sobolev spaces on ${}^m_m M$ are well-defined.
-For future use, we also note that polyhomogeneity at $i^0$ with index set $\cE_0$ is well-defined provided
+i.e.\ blow up both $S^+$ and $S^-$; these are closed and disjoint submanifolds, hence the order of blow-up does not matter.
+Then ${}^m_m M$ is a polyhomogeneous manifold, covered by the two smooth manifolds ${}^m\!M'$ and ${}_m\!M':=[{}_m\ol{\R^4};S^-]$, and with interior naturally diffeomorphic to $\R^4_{t,x}$.
+We denote its boundary hypersurfaces by $\scri^\pm$ and $i^\pm$ in the obvious manner, see Figure~\ref{FigIBaby}, and $I^0$ is the closure of the remaining part of the boundary.
+In view of the isomorphism~\eqref{EqCptACompHb}, weighted b-Sobolev spaces on ${}^m_m\!M$ are well-defined.
+For future use, we also note that polyhomogeneity at $I^0$ with index set $\cE_0$ is well-defined provided

 as follows from~\eqref{EqCptACompPhg}; note that given any index set $\cE_0^0$, the index set $\cE_0:=\cE_0^0+\cE_{\rm log}$ satisfies~\eqref{EqPfGlobalPhg} (and is the smallest such index set which contains $\cE_0^0$) since $\cE_{\rm log}+\cE_{\rm log}=\cE_{\rm log}$.